Westcliff students hiking Irvine

 Doctor of Education in Leadership, Curriculum, and Instruction (EdD)

-EdD Program Description
+Program Description

-The Doctor of Education (EdD) in Leadership, Curriculum, and Instruction empowers scholar-practitioners to lead and influence education, design and evaluate curriculum, as well as elevate and maximize instructional methodologies.
+The Doctorate of Education (EdD) in Leadership, Curriculum, and Instruction empowers scholar-practitioners to lead and influence education, design and evaluate curriculum, as well as elevate and maximize instructional methodologies.
 The degree integrates educational principles and leadership theories to inform research, andragogy and pedagogy, and evidence-based assessment.
 It combines primary research with practical experience to produce effective change agents who value diversity as well as equitable practices and policies.
 Students engage in project-based learning with embedded practicum experiences to solve real-world problems that foster personal and professional growth.
 They receive oversight, feedback, and guidance while participating in authentic working conditions.
 Graduates are equipped with the actionable skills necessary to positively impact organizations and advance their careers in leadership, curriculum, and instruction.

-EdD Program Learning Outcomes
+Program Learning Outcomes

-EdD Program Learning Outcomes
+Program Learning Outcomes

 The EdD investigates the changing landscape of education by assisting working professionals to identify problems of practice and high-quality solutions that promote positive organizational culture and results-driven growth.
 Westcliff emphasizes the importance of contributions to the field of education by synthesizing research, honing leadership skills, and redefining curriculum and instruction.